iamsuyogbankar/MEAN-EmployeeRegistration/README.md

   - npm install in angular project
   - npm install in database folder
   - npm install nodemon g --save
+  - git pull(If want to get new changes from github)

  # To run Angular Project
   - ng serve